lydell/js-tokens/README.md

 Unterminated regex literals are likely matched as division and whatever is inside the regex.

 According to the specification, the flags of regular expressions are [IdentifierPart]s (unknown and repeated regex flags become errors at a later stage).
-This regex only matches `[a-zA-Z]`, which likely catches both typos and future flags.

 Examples: